Homeopathic, natural, complementary, or at-home cataract “cures” or “treatments” do not work. They can put you at risk of damaging your vision.

 - Phosphorous

-These treatments might be applied in different ways (as eyedrops, as drinks, or as poultices, for example), but they are ineffective and can even damage your eyesight further.
+These treatments might be applied in different ways (as eye drops, drinks, or poultices, for example), but they are ineffective and can even further damage your eyesight.

-Diet, Nutrition & Lifestyle Changes Can Reduce Cataract Risk
+Diet, Nutrition & Lifestyle Changes to Reduce Your Risk

-Although homeopathic, natural, and complementary treatments for cataracts do not work, you can make some lifestyle changes to reduce your risk of developing cataracts.
-Here are some options:
+Although homeopathic, natural, and complementary cataract treatments do not work, some lifestyle changes may reduce your risk of developing cataracts.

 Stick With Your Ophthalmologist’s Plan